A Semantically Consistent Dataset for Data-Efficient Query-Based Universal Sound Separation: Related Work

 \subsection{Data Cleaning and Synthesis}

 Current USS methods rely heavily on data synthesis using in-the-wild datasets like AudioSet \cite{gemmeke2017audio} and VGGSound \cite{chen2020vggsound} (see Table \ref{tab:method_comparison}).
 Although extensive, these datasets are inherently polyphonic and suffer from severe co-occurrence of events (e.g., wind inherent in rain recordings).
 This introduces systematic supervision noise, as models inevitably learn to associate background artifacts with the target category, establishing a performance ceiling on separation purity \cite{fonseca2021fsd50k}.
 Furthermore, training data is typically constructed via naive random mixing, which ignores semantic consistency \cite{liu2022separate}.
+Even on the source side, existing data resources sidestep rather than solve segment-level purification: Scaper provides flexible event-level mixing but presupposes a curated bank of isolated recordings \cite{salamon2017scaper}, FUSS releases controlled mixtures without addressing upstream source purification \cite{wisdom2021s}, and large-scale weakly labeled efforts such as GASS scale up training mixtures while inheriting impurity from their in-the-wild sources \cite{pons2024gass}.
 While some methods attempt to filter anchors using pre-trained event detectors \cite{shi2025sam,wisdom2021s}, these detectors are often trained on the same noisy data, leading to a circular propagation of bias.
+An orthogonal line of work, exemplified by FlexSED, leverages LLM-derived semantic knowledge for data quality but targets negative query filtering in open-vocabulary sound event detection rather than USS mixture construction \cite{hai2025flexsed}.
 Consequently, achieving robust separation without brute-force scaling requires a dual solution: mining high-purity single-event segments to fix the source, and implementing semantically consistent synthesis to fix the process \cite{kong2023universal}.